NWS EARLE WATERFRONT

 heading to the Exhibit Hall for more interaction with industry

-Ohmsett staff will be in Booth 306 on the exhibit floor providing visitors with information on Ohmsett's mission to increase oil spill response capability through independent and objective performance testing of equipment.
+on the exhibit floor providing visitors with information on Ohmsett's mission to increase oil spill response capabilities through independent and objective performance testing of equipment.

 Oil Spill Response Strategies & Tactics Training